-The BPRD is open to all I-70 corridor residents.
-Please see the Hours page for the current hours of operations.
+BPRD is open to all I-70 corridor residents.
+Please see the home page for hours of operation.
 It is located at 455 S. First St., Bennett CO 80102.

 Special districts are a form of local government created to provide certain municipal-type services in unincorporated or rural areas of the state.
 The legal structure of special districts was recognized by an authorizing act of the Colorado General Assembly in 1949.
 The General Assembly declared that special local government service districts could be created to provide necessary and desired services within designated boundaries.
 For more information about special districts, please ask at the front desk for a copy of the “Citizens Guide to Special Districts.”